This post was sponsored by Season Brand Sardines. All thoughts & opinions are always my own.

 As Americans, we seem skirmish about the sardine.
 Everyone loves canned tuna & salmon, yet they turn their noses up at sardines.
 People have no idea what they’re missing out on!

-I think people confuse the sardine with the anchovy.
-Both are small fish you’ll find canned whole.
+Many people confuse the sardine with the anchovy.
+Both are small fish you can find canned whole.
 The anchovy is a much stronger smelling and tasting fish – still delicious though!

 Sardines pack a major punch of flavor and nutrition.
 Sardines are a very tasty fish – but not overwhelmingly fishy.
 One little can is LOADED with Omega-3 Fatty Acids, plus high in calcium, protein and iron.